-I hadn’t talked to Rick in a couple of years, but back when I was a struggling new agent 7+ years ago, Rick was kind of the maverick warhorse in the office – a high-volume agent who looked a bit like Santa Claus and often delivered purchase and sale agreements from his Harley Davidson.
+Back when I was a struggling new real estate agent, Rick was kind of the maverick warhorse in the office – a high-volume agent who looked a bit like Santa Claus and often delivered purchase and sale agreements from his Harley Davidson.

-Rick gave some good advice to me back then that took a couple of years to really sink in, and I often refer to it as “the best advice I’ve ever gotten in real estate.”
-It was simply,
+Rick had some good tips for me as a new agent back then, and I often refer to this one as “the best advice I’ve ever gotten in real estate.”

-“If you can’t be yourself in this business, hang it up.”
+“If you can’t be yourself as a real estate agent, hang it up.”

-The first is great, the second will never work.
-But since both involve fear and discomfort – and entrepreneurs tend to set themselves up for challenges – sometimes it’s easy to force yourself to plunge ahead when you actually should step back and say, “Hey, that’s just not me.”
+But since both typically involve fear and discomfort – and we entrepreneurs tend to set ourselves up for challenges – it can be an easy mistake to force yourself to plunge ahead when you actually should step back and say, “Hey, that’s just not me.”

-The same goes for your mailings, your presentations, what you say on your website – however it is you interact with clients and prospects.
+The same goes for your mailings, your presentations, what you say on your website – all of the ways you interact with clients and prospects.

 “You” will change over time, but it just always has to stay “you”.

-I thought about calling Rick a few weeks ago and didn’t – now I’m kicking myself.
+I thought about calling Rick a few weeks before he passed on, but I put it off, and will always regret that.
 So I’m passing along his good advice instead.